 It is also because of these agreements that CAL FIRE may be the department responsible for providing dispatch, paramedic, fire, and rescue services in numerous cities and towns that are not designated as state responsibility throughout California.

-The Volunteer Fire Assistance (VFA) Program is a Federally-funded grant program that allows California to provide local and rural fire departments with minor firefighting, training, communications and safety equipment for their volunteer firefighters.
-The VFA Program is not intended for major equipment (fire engines, vehicles, etc) or Capital repairs.
-The VFA Program has a 50/50 match requirement which means that the applying department must be able to meet the intended grant award, dollar for dollar.
+The Rural Fire Capacity (RFC) Program is a Federally-funded grant program that allows California to provide local and rural fire departments with minor firefighting, training, communications and safety equipment for their volunteer firefighters.
+The RFC Program is not intended for major equipment (fire engines, vehicles, etc) or Capital repairs.
+The RFC Program has a 50/50 match requirement which means that the applying department must be able to meet the intended grant award, dollar for dollar.
 Awards for departments are set at a minimum of $500 with a maximum of $20,000.
 Amounts may be adjusted based on the grant funding available.
 For additional information please contact Megan Esfandiary at Megan.Esfandiary@fire.ca.gov or Doug Ferro at D.Michael.Ferro@fire.ca.gov.

 Under what is known as the California Master Mutual Aid Agreement, CAL FIRE assists other fire departments within the State when Department resources are available, regardless of the type of disaster.
 In turn, CAL FIRE can access the local government fire departments through the same agreement for assistance in wildland fire suppression.